 "Did something trigger you that I don't know about?
 Did you see/hear/feel something really familiar that I didn't notice?"

 "Are you feeling ignored? ..like I don't care? ..like I'm not listening to you or taking your feelings into consideration?
-Are there other ways you could get my attention that don't include re-traumatizing me?"
+Are there other ways you could get my attention that don't involve re-traumatizing me?
+Were you aware this has negative consequences?

 "Are you oriented to the present?
 I know that it's 20__, but do you?
 How can we work on getting grounded together?
 Do you need to look through my eyes or feel in the body that we are safe and not in danger right now?"